-The project had two goals: on the one hand, it was promoting an enabling environment for coordinating national policies for a sustainable transport system and, on the other hand, it was strengthening the capacities of cities to improve mobility while lowering CO2 emissions.
+The project had two goals: on the one hand, it promoted an enabling environment for coordinating national policies for a sustainable transport system and, on the other hand, it strengthened the capacities of cities to improve mobility while lowering CO2 emissions.
 Transport action plans at national level and low-carbon mobility plans at municipal level comprised action related to fuels and technologies, transport infrastructure, public transport and the development of climate-friendly incentive systems to motivate people to use local public transport.
-To promote participation and collaboration, the project was setting up an online platform to connect major players, including from the private sector, and other relevant networks.
-It was also providing advice on drawing up plans and organising workshops on relevant topics.
+To promote participation and collaboration, the project set up an online platform to connect major players, including from the private sector, and other relevant networks.
+It also provided advice on drawing up plans and organising workshops on relevant topics.

 State of implementation/results

 - Development of Low-carbon Comprehensive Mobility Plans (LCMPs) with the partner cities of Rajkot, Vishakhapatnam and Udaipur

 - Support of the elaboration of the Toolkit “Preparing a Comprehensive Mobility Plan (CMP)” which has been published by the Ministry of Urban Development